paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-11-11-to-the-fair.md

 	<figcaption>The joke milk carton.</figcaption>
 </figure>

 What I have learned from this experience, is that it was hard to judge the students projects in an objective manner.
-There were good projects and less inspired projects, but it was important to support the participation and the small brains at the presentation table.
+There were good projects and less inspired projects, but it was important to support the participation and the small brains from the presentation table.
 I also consider that is a very good strategy, from an educational point of view, to nurture the entrepreneurial spirit at such a young age.